 - If you’ll be on a more popular trail, it might be worth it to bring a deck of cards or other small/light game to play with other hikers.

-Hopefully that gives you some ideas!
+Hopefully, that gives you some ideas of solo camping activities to do on your next hiking trip!
 Boredom on the trail is something to think about ahead of time.
 It’s too easy for new solo hikers, or even some experienced ones, to just lay awake in their tent at night, anxiously running through all the worst-case scenarios that could happen to them alone in the woods.
-Don’t let that be you 😊
+Don’t let that be you, okay?

-Feel free to share your favorite thing to do while hiking and camping alone in the comments below!
+Feel free to share your favorite thing to do while hiking and camping by yourself in the comments below!

 For more hiking and backpacking tips, check out:

 - What to include in your hiking itinerary